 - Measurement of pupil size

-If for some reason you are not eligible for LASIK, the ophthalmologists at Clear Choice Custom LASIK Center will be able to recommend other procedures that can help you improve your eye sight.
+If for some reason you are not eligible for LASIK, the ophthalmologists at Clear Choice Custom LASIK Center will be able to recommend other procedures that can help you improve your eyesight.
 There are many suitable alternatives out there for patients with various needs.
 Schedule a consultation at the Cleveland Eye Clinic to explore vision correction options that are right for you.